 I use play and creative materials to encourage and allow children to explore and express their feelings.
 I believe in providing a safe space for a child to explore their feelings alongside an adult who is able to really listen and pay attention to what they are saying verbally and non-verbally.
 To be truly heard and emotionally met where you are at can be a powerful and restorative experience for most children.

 I am a fully qualified integrative therapist specialising in working with children and young people.
 In addition to my private practice l work at a low cost therapy unit, Rephael House, Finchley.
 Prior to this I volunteered as a schools counsellor in 2 North London primary schools for 3 years.

 Following completion of a law degree I joined city law firm Norton Rose Fulbright where I later became the firm’s first part-time partner.
 When my children were 14,12 and 3 I decided to give up work to spend more time with them.
 Wanting to explore a different career I completed a foundation course in Counselling and Psychotherapy at Regents University.
 Following the course I decided to focus on working with children and so trained as a volunteer counsellor with Childline where I worked for the next 8 years.
-Passionate about children’s mental health and wanting to work with children in a long term setting I then undertook a two year BACP accredited Post Graduate Diploma training as a children's counsellor with Place2Be, a leading provider of support for children's mental health.
+Passionate about children’s mental health and wanting to work with children in a long term setting I then undertook a two year BACP accredited Post Graduate Diploma training as a children's counsellor in schools with Place2Be, a leading provider of support for children's mental health.

 I also recently completed the Parent Practice Training for Trainer’s Programme and am a certified Parent Practice educator licensed to use their materials and methodology and to deliver their parenting courses.